wackrat/structer/README.rst

 The first application of this code, build_ids.py, extracts build ID values from a Linux core file which includes a file note that lists the mappings, and which includes the first block of each shared library in the link map, and the executable.

+The cpio module handles CPIO files with magic number 070701 or 070702.